 - And a faster return to normal daily activities

-If you are a candidate for prostate surgery, talk to a surgeon who performs da Vinci Prostatectomy.
+If you are a candidate for prostate surgery, search our physician directory for a doctor who performs da Vinci Prostatectomy.